Mühlheim am Main: Transport

 Like many places in the Offenbach district, Mühlheim is also affected by a high traffic load and its attendant noise pollution.
 Owing to its location between Offenbach and Hanau, there is quite a high load on Bundesstraße 43.
 Running parallel to this for the most part is the busy Frankfurt-Fulda railway line, and Mühlheim also lies right on the approach to Frankfurt Airport.

 Since 1995, Mühlheim has had at its disposal two S-Bahn stations: one in Mühlheim, which replaced the old Mühlheim station, and the other, newly built one in the outlying centre of Dietesheim.
 Both stations are served by Rhine-Main S-Bahn lines S8 and S9, putting downtown Offenbach only 5 minutes away, downtown Frankfurt 20 minutes away and Frankfurt Airport 35 minutes away.
 With the beginning of S-Bahn service, the town bus network was also brought into service, which, most importantly, linked the outlying centre of Lämmerspiel to the local public transport network.

 Moreover, the Offenbach buslines 103, 107 and 120 come to and pass through Mühlheim.

-The Maintal-Dörnigheim Ferry, a cable ferry across the Main, links Mühlheim with the Dörnigheim district of the town of Maintal on the opposite bank.
+The Maintal-Dörnigheim Ferry, a cable ferry across the Main, linked Mühlheim with the Dörnigheim district of the town of Maintal on the opposite bank but officially discontinued on June 24, 2020.

 Media

 Among the local media is the daily newspaper Offenbach-Post.
 Complementing this is the monthly Die lokale Zeitung für Mühlheim, Dietesheim und Lämmerspiel (Zeitung means “newspaper”) with reports about people and events.
 There are, moreover, several advertising fliers.
 Reporting at greater length about Mühlheim are the weekly papers Dreieich-Zeitung and Stadtpost Mühlheim.
 Less often, reports about Mühlheim may be found in the local sections of the Frankfurter Rundschau.
-There is more often Mühlheim news in the Rhein-Main-Zeitung that comes with the Frankfurter Allgemeine Zeitung.
+There is more often Mühlheim news in the Rhein-Main-Zeitung, a supplement to the Frankfurter Allgemeine Zeitung.